 Get Help.
 Rather than going it alone in these uncharted waters, get help.
 Early on, establish relationships with start-up lawyers and consultants.
 (They understand and will wait to be paid!)
 Typically, a telephone call will suffice to answer an equity granting question.

-To discuss your company’s equity planning, please contact Kimberly Rochat, Managing Director, Consulting at the Croner Company, at (415) 485-5526 or kimberly@croner.com
+To discuss your company’s equity planning, please contact Lisa Dyakovski, Senior Consultant at the Croner Company, at (415) 485-5516 or lisa@croner.com.

 Sources: